Losant/losant-docs/docs/experiences/endpoints.md

 ## Deleting Endpoints

 An endpoint can be deleted by clicking the "Delete" icon next to any endpoint on the list page, or by clicking the "Delete" button in the footer of an endpoint's edit page.
+Deleting an endpoint will automatically remove it from any of its [Experience Groups](/experiences/groups).